Willson Contreras Player Props: Cardinals vs. Diamondbacks

 Willson Contreras At The Plate

-- Among qualified hitters in MLB, his batting average ranks 102nd, his on-base percentage ranks 48th, and he is 78th in the league in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 94th, his on-base percentage ranks 44th, and he is 77th in the league in slugging.

-- He has homered in nine games this season (10.6%), homering in 3.2% of his trips to the plate.
+- He has homered in 10.5% of his games this season, and 3.1% of his chances at the plate.

-- Contreras has an RBI in 27 of 85 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 31.4% of his games this season, Contreras has driven in at least one run.
+In eight of those games (9.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.